Minnesota Wildflowers

 Flower: Flower shape: 5-petals

-[photo of flowers] A single flower is at the end of a long naked stalk that arises from the whorl of leaves about midway up the plant.
-Individual flowers are ¾ inch across with 5 pointed, hairy, greenish white, petal-like sepals and numerous yellowish stamens around a green cone-like center.
+[photo of flowers] 2 to 8 long-stalked flowers arising from a whorl of leaves at the top of the stem, sometimes with a pair of leaf-like bracts about midway up a stalk.
+Individual flowers are ¾ inch across with 5 pointed, hairy, greenish white, petal-like sepals and numerous yellowish stamens around a gray-green cone-like center.
 The cone is about twice as long as wide while the flower blooms.
-One plant has 2 to 8 flowers.

-Leaves: Leaf attachment: basal Leaf attachment: whorl Leaf type: palmate
+Leaves: Leaf attachment: basal Leaf attachment: whorl Leaf type: compound Leaf type: lobed Leaf type: palmate

-[photo of leaves] There are basal leaves, a whorl of 3 to 10 leaves about midway up the stem, and sometimes a pair of leaves on a flower stalk, all of similar shape, palmately compound in groups of 3.
-The basal leaves have long stems and are a little larger than the stem leaves; any leaves on a flower stalk are much smaller.
-Leaflets are deeply lobed in 3 to 5 parts, wedge-shaped at the base with the lobes fanning out, hairy, to 4 inches long.
+[photo of leaves] There are basal leaves and a whorl of 3 to 10 leaves about midway up the stem, all of similar shape, palmately compound in groups of 3.
+The basal leaves have long stalks and are a little larger than the stem leaves.
+Leaflets are up to 4 inches long, hairy, deeply lobed in 3 to 5 parts, wedge-shaped at the base with the lobes fanning out.
+Stems are erect and hairy.

 [photo of fruit] The flower cone elongates up to 1½ inches.
 Fruit is a tiny brown seed attached to cottony fluff.
 The cottony cones persist through winter.